Sponsored by Sam’s Club and The Motherhood

 While this year’s winners have already been chosen, you can still attend one of the Regional Symposiums.
 May 27th is the next one, and it’s being held in Jacksonville, Florida.
 There will also be Symposiums in Chicago, Illinois and Rochester, New York.
 Each Symposium is a full day of seminars on running and growing your business, keynote speaker presentations, roundtable mentoring, and a complimentary lunch.
 Each Symposium is absolutely FREE to attend.

-This post is sponsored by Sam's Club and The Motherhood.
+This post is sponsored by Sam’s Club and The Motherhood and written by Holly Reisem Hanna.
 All opinions are my own.
 Please be aware that we only promote advertising from companies that we feel we can legitimately recommend to our readers.